terrorizer1980/telegramd/README.md

 [prerequisite](scripts/prerequisite.sh)

 ## Feedback
-Please report bugs, concerns, suggestions by issues, or join telegram group [Telegramd](https://t.me/entelegramd) to discuss problems around source code.
+Please report bugs, concerns, suggestions by issues.

+## Notes
+Chatengine is not a commercial project, only supports mtproto API layer 86, and only supports private chats and small groups.

+If need enterprise edition, please PM the [author](https://t.me/benqi) or download clients from [nebula.chat](https://nebula.chat) .